robert-mcdermott/phlox-gw/docs/OPERATIONS.md

 export AWS_ACCESS_KEY_ID="..."
 export AWS_SECRET_ACCESS_KEY="..."
 export AWS_SESSION_TOKEN="..."
+export AWS_REGION="us-east-1"
 ```

 Instance roles, task roles, and SSO-backed profiles are also supported by the AWS SDK.
+An
+`AWS_BEARER_TOKEN_BEDROCK` environment variable is honored as well.

+**Access key & secret.** Enter an access key id, secret access key, and optional session
+token on the provider row.
+These are stored on the gateway and used instead of the
+environment credential chain.
+Use the session token field for temporary credentials.

+**Bedrock API key.** Enter a single Bedrock API key on the provider row.
+It is sent to
+Bedrock as a Bearer token.

+Stored secrets (secret access keys, session tokens, and Bedrock API keys) are write-only
+in the admin UI.
+They are never returned to the browser, and editing a provider without
+re-entering a secret leaves the stored value unchanged.
+Changing the authentication method
+clears the credentials that no longer apply.

 ## Model Configuration